Gmina Dobra (Szczecińska)

-Gmina Dobra is a rural gmina (administrative district) in Police County, West Pomeranian Voivodeship, in north-western Poland, on the German border.
+Gmina Dobra (Szczecińska) is a rural gmina (administrative district) in Police County, West Pomeranian Voivodeship, in north-western Poland, on the German border.
 Its seat is the village of Dobra, which lies approximately 14 km south-west of Police and 16 km north-west of the regional capital Szczecin.

 The gmina covers an area of 110.27 km2, and as of 2006 its total population is 12,361.

 Villages

 Gmina Dobra contains the villages and settlements of Bezrzecze, Buk, Dobra, Dołuje, Grzepnica, Kościno, Łęgi, Mierzyn, Płochocin, Redlica, Rzędziny, Skarbimierzyce, Sławoszewo, Stolec, Wąwelnica and Wołczkowo.

 Neighbouring gminas

 Gmina Dobra is bordered by the city of Szczecin and by the gminas of Kołbaskowo and Police.
 It also borders Germany.